vin3110/broken-access-control-poc/README.md

 ## How to Use
 1. Navigate to the results page on FaceCheck.id.
+2. Enable the script and/or reload the results page.
-2. A popup will ask how many URLs you'd like to extract (between 1 and 20).
+3. A popup will ask how many URLs you'd like to extract (between 1 and 20).
-3. The script will extract and display the URLs found in a popup.
+4. The script will extract and display the URLs found in a popup.

 ## What is FaceCheck.id?